jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ## Chapter 12—Stories Vignettes

-_The gods did not reveal, from the beginning, all things to us, but in the course of time through seeking we may learn & know things better.
+_The gods did not reveal, from the beginning, all things to us, but in the course of time through seeking we may learn and know things better.
 But as for certain truth no man knows it, nor shall he know it, neither of the gods nor yet of all things that I speak.
 For even if by chance he were to utter The Final Truth, he would himself not know it: for all is but a woven web of guesses._

 Xenophanes, Greek Historian, 6th Century BC.